 So far, no test cases concerning defaulted compliance by the directors with respect to the communication on environmental and social impact are publicly known in Poland.
-However, in 2024 some press releases appeared regarding the allegedly posed exit by one of the Polish companies from Russia.
-Although these allegations have not been confirmed to date it has a significant impact on the company's share price and capitalization (drop by more than 1/3 of its stock market value in a single session).
+However, in 2024 Hindenburg Research went public with a report on LPP, accusing the company of posing as an exit from Russia.
+Although, the report can likely be considered breaching MAR Regulation, it has a significant impact on LPP's share price (drop by 36%) and company's capitalization (by PLN 12 billion) in a single session.

-Members of the board, as being responsible for strategic decisions regarding sustainable development, may face legal challenges if their ESG communication is found misleading.
+Members of the board, as being responsible for strategic decisions regarding sustainable development, may also face legal challenges if their ESG communication is found misleading.
 In particular, this can be considered as preparing the sustainability report contrary to the requirements of the Polish Accounting Act, punishable by a fine or imprisonment for up to 2 years (Art.
 4a, Art.
 77 of the Accounting Act).
 Additionally, they may also be held liable for damages caused to the company due to a breach of duty to exercise due diligence in assessing environmental and social impacts (Art.
 293, 300125, 483 of the Commercial Companies Code).